camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 title = "The (Re-)Emergence of Workflow Automation"
 +++

+This is the blog post version of the keynote I gave at CamundaCon 2018.
+It consists of these basic statements:

 * We’re all turning into technology companies.
 * Digital Transformation relies on Business Process Automation (BPA).
 * BPA is a technology puzzle that suits <u>your</u> business.
 * Workflow automation is always one piece of that puzzle.

+I am going to explain these statements, and how I see Camunda contributing to this general development.

 # We’re all turning into technology companies

-Two weeks ago, the news broke that Germany’s 2nd largest bank, Commerzbank, founded 150 years ago, is not a blue chip anymore.
+In early September, [the news broke](https://www.ft.com/content/2d32b806-b150-11e8-8d14-6f049d06439c) that Germany’s 2nd largest bank, Commerzbank, founded 150 years ago, is not a blue chip anymore.
 Commerzbank was bumped out of the DAX 30 Index by a fintech company that was founded about 15 years ago.
 Commerzbank CEO Martin Zielke wants to "push ahead with the transformation into a digital enterprise."

-For 7 years, Germany's biggest discount grocer Lidl tried to introduce SAP to replace their homegrown core system, spending more than 500 million EUR for customization before eventually cancelling the whole project in July this year.
+For 7 years, Germany's biggest discount grocer Lidl tried to introduce SAP to replace their homegrown core system, spending more than 500 million EUR for customization before eventually [cancelling the whole project](https://global.handelsblatt.com/companies/lidl-software-flop-germany-digital-failure-950223) in July this year.
 Now they intend to further develop their homegrown system.

-In late August, the Volkswagen CEO gave an interview stating that his company needs to build up extensive software development skills as soon as possible, most likely by acquiring software companies.
+In late August, the Volkswagen CEO [gave an interview](http://www.spiegel.de/wirtschaft/unternehmen/volkswagen-chef-herbert-diess-erwaegt-zukaeufe-von-software-firmen-a-1224408.html) stating that his company needs to build up extensive software development skills as soon as possible, most likely by acquiring software companies.
 He sees this digital transformation as mandatory in order to survive.

-So, what's happening?
+There is a pattern.

 <!--more-->

 In June, Microsoft announced their acquisition of GitHub for $7.5 billion dollars.
 In case you're not familiar with GitHub, I personally like to call it Facebook for software developers.
 It's a place where developers can share and contribute to open source projects.
 So why would Microsoft spend $7.5 billion on such a thing?
-The answer is in their press release.
+The answer is in their [press release](https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/):

+"Today, every company is becoming a software company and developers are at the center of digital transformation; they drive business processes and functions across organizations from customer service and HR to marketing and IT.
+And the choices these developers make will increasingly determine value creation and growth across every industry."

 That's why.
-My first message for today is: No matter if you’re a bank, or a retailer, or a car manufacturer, you will turn into a tech company.
+No matter if you’re a bank, or a retailer, or a car manufacturer, you will turn into a tech company.

 And I don’t simply mean that tech becomes more important, or companies will spend lots of money on buying technology.
-I mean that all of those banks, retailers, and automotive companies will be <i>creating</i> technology - software technology.
-That’s what’s happening.
+I mean that all those banks, retailers, and automotive companies will be <i>creating</i> technology - software technology.

 # Digital Transformation relies on Business Process Automation (BPA)

 I often discuss this development with senior managers, all the way up to the C-level.
 More and more often, those C-level executives have new titles, like Chief Digital Officer (CDO).

-According to Wikipedia, a CDO's mission is to convert a traditional analog business to a digital one, in essence a "digital transformation".
+[According to Wikipedia](https://en.wikipedia.org/wiki/Chief_digital_officer), a CDO's mission is to convert a traditional analog business to a digital one, in essence a "digital transformation".
 In reality, however, it’s a bit more nuanced.
 Let me explain.

-A German newspaper recently wrote that senior executives in insurance companies--the executives who drive digital transformation--essentially say, "Amazon.com is our benchmark in terms of customer experience".
+A German newspaper [recently wrote](https://www.sueddeutsche.de/wirtschaft/digitalisierung-versichertvon-amazon-1.3747260) that senior executives in insurance companies--the executives who drive digital transformation--essentially say, "Amazon.com is our benchmark in terms of customer experience".
 And I can confirm this.
 I've heard that very often myself.
-In fact, there is an entire study that confirms it: the "World Insurance Report" recently published by Capgemini.
-It’s the customer experience that insurance companies need to catch up with, especially since the large tech companies like Amazon and Google are more and more likely to enter the market soon.
+In fact, there is an entire study that confirms it: the [World Insurance Report](https://www.worldinsurancereport.com/) recently published by Capgemini.
+As their [infographic highlights](https://www.worldinsurancereport.com/sites/all/themes/wir_theme/frontend/dist/images/other/infograph.jpg), it's the customer experience that insurance companies need to catch up with, especially since the large tech companies like Amazon and Google are more and more likely to enter the market soon.

 So, all right, there's a nice, fancy study, and we need to improve the customer experience.
 But how can we actually do it?
 Let’s look at just [one example I recently learned about](https://twitter.com/jakobfreund/status/988443242751582209) from ING Bank when I attended the Apache Kafka Summit in London.
 So, when ING customers travel to other countries, they'll want to use "international payment services" that sometimes requires a dedicated activation.
 It's not acceptable to handle this activation in a batch processing fashion, because this means it might take as long as a day or so.